jsageryd/gaku/README.md

 Gaku is an experimental [SRS](https://en.wikipedia.org/wiki/Spaced_repetition#Software).

+## Algorithm
+The algorithm used by this SRS is simple and works like this:

+1. Present the top-most card of the deck
+2. If card is:
+     - Known: Move it down the deck to 2x of the distance it was last moved
+     - Well known: Move it down the deck to 8x of the distance it was last moved
+     - Not known: Move it down the deck to 0.5x of the distance it was last moved
+3. Go to 1

+If a card has not been seen before and therefore has never been moved, the initial distance as set in config will be used.
+By default, the initial distance of a card is 8, meaning that a known card will be moved down 16 places and an unknown card will be moved down 4 places after its first appearance.

 ## Installation
 1. Clone this repo.
 2. Set your `$PATH` so that `bin/gaku` is accessible (or just run it from